bherbst/bryanherbst.com/_posts/2020-10-12-compose-semantics-intro.md

 IconButton(
   onClick = {},
   modifier = Modifier.semantics {
-    accessibilityLabel = "Add button"
+    contentDescription = "Add button"
   }
 ) {
   Icon(asset = Icons.Default.Add)
 }
 {% endhighlight %}

-The `accessibilityLabel` semantic property functions similarly to the old `contentDescription` attribute for Views- it provides a description of the content for accessibility purposes.
+The `contentDescription` semantic property functions similarly to the old `contentDescription` attribute for Views- it provides a description of the content for accessibility purposes.

 ## Semantic properties
 As we saw in the example above, the key into the world of semantics is [`Modifier.semantics()`](https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#(androidx.compose.ui.Modifier).semantics(kotlin.Boolean,%20kotlin.Function1)).